ByAUJay

 Cons:

-- Limited to supported applications and rollup implementations
+- You're restricted to the applications and rollup implementations that are supported.

 Practical Tips:

-- Optimize for instant user feedback on transaction status
+- Make sure users get instant feedback on their transaction status.

-- Clearly communicate finality and dispute periods to users
+- Be upfront about finality and dispute periods so users know what to expect.

 Sidechains in Action